SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_weatherstation/README.md

 ### Create a project based on an example project ###

-1. From the Launcher Home, add the BRD2703A to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
+1. From the Launcher Home, add your board to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
 Find the example project with filter "weather".

 2. Click **Create** button on the **Third Party Hardware Drivers - Weather Station (SparkFun)** example.
 Example project creation dialog pops up -> click Create and Finish and Project should be generated.
 ![Create_example](image/create_example.png)